carloshmartins/tyka/README.md

 # tyka
-Tyka is a SDK which provides testable &amp; modular SDK for Analytics, Remote Config and A/B Testing
+Tyka is a SDK which provides a testable &amp; modular entry point for Analytics, Remote Config and A/B Testing Third-Party apps.